Cellular $E_k$-algebras: Homology and spectral sequences

 If $\cat{A} = H\bk\text{-}\cat{Mod}$ there is completely analogous spectral sequence, yielding the same conclusion.
 This spectral sequence is developed in \cite[IV Theorem 4.1]{EKMM} (for a different model of spectra, but a similar analysis gives it in $\cat{Sp}^\Sigma$).

 Under the further assumption that $H_*(U(a))$ is a flat $\bk$-module, we have $E^2_{p,q}=0$ for $p>0$ so the spectral sequence degenerates to give the claimed isomorphism. \end{proof}

 The previous two results will be used in Lemma \ref{lem:connectivity-and-tensor-products} to estimate the homological connectivity of $U \otimes V$ in terms of those of $U$ and $V$, and similarly for maps.
 Here we give a finer result than that, a K{\"u}nneth isomorphism in $\cat{A}^\sfG$, valid when $\sfG$ is a groupoid satisfying a mild hypothesis.
+We use the notation $G_x \coloneqq \mr{Aut}_{\sfG}(x) = \sfG(x,x)$ for the automorphisms of an object $x$.

-\begin{lemma} If $U, V \in \cat{A}^\sfG$ are cofibrant and either \begin{enumerate}[(i)] \item $\sfG$ is a groupoid such that the map $- \otimes - \colon G_x \times G_y \to G_{x \otimes y}$ is injective for all $x, y \in \sfG$, or
+\begin{lemma} If $U, V \in \cat{A}^\sfG$ are cofibrant and either \begin{enumerate}[(i)] \item $\sfG$ is a groupoid such that the map $- \otimes - \colon G_x \times G_y \to G_{x \oplus y}$ is injective for all $x, y \in \sfG$, or

 \item $U(a)=\binit$ for $a \not\cong \bunit_\sfG$, \end{enumerate} then

 The edge homomorphism of Lemma \ref{lem:KunnethSS} then defines an external product map